Abhinandan14/Cricketer-Image-Classification-using-keras/README.md

     It then puts a green rectangle around the detected faces and classifies the image inside the rectangle The result is shown along with the rectangle at real time

+dataset were randomly splited into train and test sets Accuracy achieved is above 55 percent.